Bluff body drag manipulation using pulsed jets and Coanda effect: Concluding remarks

-In general, the physical mechanisms highlighted here provide some guidelines to forthcoming drag control strategies.
-As an example, one would envisage other fluidic devices such as synthetic jets or oscillators \citep{Cattafesta11} coupled with the Coanda effect or tail geometries to increase performance.
-Systematic variation of the numerous parameters such as the Reynolds number, the jet slit thickness, the blowing angle and the Coanda geometry might add some information on the scaling laws necessary to further applications in real road vehicles.
+In general, the physical mechanisms highlighted here provide some guidelines to forthcoming drag control strategies: systematic variation of the Reynolds number, the jet slit thickness, the blowing angle and the Coanda geometry will help on the scaling laws necessary to further applications in real road vehicles \citep{Seifert15}.
 To conclude, we believe these results additionally improve our understanding on how bluff body drag varies with wake forcing, which is crucial to find out novel control strategies and implementation, as the recent applications in feedback systems \citep{Brunton15}.